 This means getting up a little earlier on weekdays than you may be accustomed to, and working a little more into the evening than you may be excited about at first.

 It may mean slowing down your social life a little (but it’s important to note that this shouldn’t make you so busy that you lose your social life altogether).

 Get Your Priorities in Order for Weight Loss While Working Full Time

 Prioritizing the most important healthy activities makes it easy to learn, take action and nourish your body . . . because you’ve already written all of these items into your schedule!

 The best way to ease into your new routine is to start setting your alarm clock just 30 minutes earlier during the week.
 Dedicate those 30 minutes every day to a healthy activity.

-Your weekly routine could look something like this:
+Your weekly routine for weight loss while working full time could look something like this:

 30 minutes planning & scheduling the next week

 30 minutes preparing lunches